Apple today announced the iPhone 5S, its new top of the line iPhone. And although it may look similar to the iPhone 5, the 5S is packed with new tech.

 The Home button has also been improved, and now doubles as a “Touch ID” fingerprint scanner.
 That means you can unlock the iPhone 5S – or authorise iTunes purchases – without needing to do anything as old-fashioned as key in a passcode: you simply place your finger on the button (no need to press it) and you’re in.

 The Touch ID sensor even scans the sub-epidermal skin layer for more accuracy and heightened security, and it can be set up to read multiple fingerprints.
 The fingerprint information, says Apple, is never backed up to iCloud or Apple servers, so presumably that means bad people and overly friendly government agencies won’t have access to it.

 There is one significant change to the exterior: in addition to the two finishes already available for the iPhone 5, the 5S is coming in a “champagne” gold colour.
 Given that gold has always been seen as a tacky colour for phones (at least outside of Russia), it’s a bold, perhaps bizarre, choice from Apple – and we’re itching to see how it performs on the market.
 We suspect we won’t be seeing too many blinged-out iPhones on the high street – but maybe we’re wrong.

-The iPhone 5S will come in 16GB, 32GB and 64GB capacities, priced at £550, £630 and £710 respectively.
+The iPhone 5S will come in 16GB, 32GB and 64GB capacities.
 It goes on sale on 20th September in a group of countries that includes the UK and Singapore, and will reach 100 countries and over 270 carriers by December.